yilativs/springboot-app-docker-image-demo/readme.md

 ### Common issues this demo solves

-* service runs as root - opens multiple security halls in docker environment and is prohibited in OpenShift by default
+* Service runs as root, causes multiple security issues in docker environment and is prohibited in OpenShift by default
-* layered jars are not used (IMPACT - large images)
-* layered jars are used but not properly handled during docker build (IMPACT - created docker layers can not be reused)
+* Layered jars are not reused used.
+Causes each docker build to take around 500Mb while it can take less than 1kb.
-* graceful shutdown is not enabled in spring and because of it a system can stop in the middle of response leading to errors on the client side
+* Graceful shutdown is not enabled in spring and because of it a system can stop in the middle of response leading to errors on the client side, as well as issues with termination of scheduled job.
+Logging system may fail to send last log messages to log system.
 * system does not handle SIGTERM from container environment and hence graceful shutdown is not working even if it is enabled
 * tini is not used and as a result a docker container can fail top stop properly leading to resource exhaustion problems
-* logging system is stopped before all other services, so logging informations of shutdown process is missing (ie. we can not detect if there are some issues)

 ### Reference Documentation
 * [Spring Layered Images](https://docs.spring.io/spring-boot/docs/3.2.0/reference/html/executable-jar.html)